Harry's Bar (London)

-Harry's Bar is a private members dining club at 26 South Audley Street in London's Mayfair district.
-It was established by Mark Birley in 1979.
-Birley sold the club with his four other Mayfair clubs, Annabel's, Mark's Club, George, and the Bath & Racquets Club, to Richard Caring in 2007.
+Harry's Bar is a private members' dining club at 26 South Audley Street in London's Mayfair district.

+It was established by Mark Birley in 1979 with the American businessman James Sherwood as his silent partner.
+Birley and Sherwood subsequently had a dispute after Birley left the management of the club to his own two children.
+Birley sold the club to Richard Caring in 2007, along with his four other Mayfair clubs, Annabel's, Mark's Club, George, and the Bath & Racquets Club.

 Harry's Bar is renowned for its Italian cuisine.
+Two unaffiliated branches of Harry's Bar, also owned by Richard Caring, opened in the 2010s: on Basil Street in Knightsbridge in 2017, and on James Street in Marylebone in 2018.